Critical Sections Are Not Per-Thread: A Trace Semantics for Lock-Based Concurrency: Critical Section and Lock Set

-We can argue that critical sections are uniquely identified by their entry and exit points.
-An event is part of a critical section if the event is enclosed by the entry and its corresponding exit point.
+We can thus argue that critical sections are uniquely identified by their entry and exit points.
+An event is part of a critical section if the event is enclosed by the entry and its corresponding exit point (if defined).
 In such a situation we say that the event is protected by the lock that is acquired at the entry point.
+The set of locks that protect an event is commonly referred to as the \emph{lock set}.
+The important question is how to check if an event is 'enclosed' by another event.